 Where to start

-- The UNDP - United Nations Development Programme
+- The United Nations Careers site

 - The World Bank